You wouldn’t traverse a mountain trail without a map or a flashlight, so why adopt this approach in your marketing strategies?

 - What did they like about our institution in the first place?

-In the past we’ve delivered emails on behalf of our clients that invite students to click through to a tracked FAQ page and based on the question the prospect goes to, we send an automated email to that user or a notification to the student support team to get in touch.
+In the past we’ve delivered emails on behalf of our clients that invite students to click through to a tracked FAQ page and based on the question the prospect goes to, we send an automated email to that user or a notification to the customer service team to get in touch.

 When are you looking to study or what best describes your study level?
 The answer to these questions will help you segment your database and determine which stage they are at.
 Once the stage is determined, begin to look at how you can maximise this time: